 But I’m not so sure I will.
 Even though I have attempted learning other languages and failed, I console myself that I’m fully fluent in Spanish and English.
 Perhaps I am destined to forever remain a bilingual idiot.

-Well, we were all abuzz wondering who would teach French to us.
+Well, we were all abuzz wondering who would now teach us French.
 We also wondered who would be lucky enough to become the French teacher’s pet.
-We were all full of hope and high expectations.
+We were all full of hope and elevated expectations.
 On my way to my first day of French class, I could sense that there was a lot of excitement in the hallway.
-In fact, a couple upperclassmen rushed past me to get good seats in the classroom.
-In the process, they bumped into me and my glasses fell off my face.
+In fact, a couple of upperclassmen rushed past me to get good seats in the classroom.
+In the process, they bumped into me, and my glasses fell off my face.
 Another student ran past me and accidentally stepped on my glasses.
 I picked up the pieces and put them in my pocket since I could no longer wear them.
 This turned out to be a blessing in disguise, as I would soon learn.
 Well, when I walked into the classroom, the class was staring at the new French teacher.
 The whole classroom smelled of expensive French perfume.
 She was hot!
-Only I couldn’t really tell without my glasses.
-I was judging on the basis of the reactions of my classmates who were so painfully obvious as to how they felt about her.
+Only I couldn’t really be sure without my glasses.
+I was judging her based on the reactions of my classmates who were so painfully obvious as to how they felt about her.
 She had long black hair, blue eyes, a svelte figure, and beautiful legs.
-Oh, yes, I’m a leg man!
-I may not have learned much French that year, but I did learn that I was a leg man!
+Oh, yes, I am a leg man!
+I may not have learned much French that year, but I did learn that I am a leg man!
 Much to the dismay of the students in the front row right by the new French teacher, she immediately assigned desks by alphabetical order.
 As luck would have it, I was stuck all the way in the back row in the corner at a desk with horrible sight lines.
 She immediately began the class by introducing herself in French and the entire class of adolescent boys just melted, this author included.
 Actually, “melted” is not the most accurate word to describe our physical reactions as teenage boys with an over-active libido, if you know what I mean.

 That was the best French class I ever took, but I never did learn to speak French!
 Other than, “Je ne sais pas.”